Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step4_Quantification/README.md

 This script performs the following operations:
 - Reads damage masks for each query image
 - Estimates a plane of each damage mask using depth values and RANSAC
-- Converts damaged pixels to physical area using camera intrinsics and SCF
+- Converts the detected pixels to physical area using camera intrinsics, extrinsics, and SCF
-- Computes the total damage area for each image
+- Computes the total damage area of each damage